 You must have a current, valid I-20 from UCI.
-If you previously attended another U.S. school before coming to UCI, the SEVIS transfer process must be completed at an International Center Check-In Sessions.
-If you were not able to attende a International Center Check-In Session, contact the International Center immediately to schedule an appointment with an advisor.
+If you previously attended another U.S. school before coming to UCI, the SEVIS transfer process must be completed through the International Center's online visa check-in, also known as iNavigate.

 - Keep your I-20 valid at all times.

 Submit the I-20/DS-2019 Request Form if the completion date on your I-20 will expire within the next 60 days and you need more time to complete your program of study.
-The completion date can be found in Section 5 on the I-20 form.
+The completion date can be found under the "Program of Study" section on your I-20.
 You must also request a new I-20 if you change your major, your degree level [i.e. Ph.D. to Master's], or if your financial information changes.

 - Get a travel signature.